Bristol by Blueridge BD-16 Dreadnought Acoustic Guitar Review

 The Bristol BD-16 by Blueridge is a lower end guitar that aims to offer higher end quality features at an affordable price.
 With higher quality craftsmanship, the type of which can only be offered by a smaller company, this is an instrument that will allow those with smaller gear budgets to get a longer lasting, better sounding instrument.

 - 7-ply body binding (B/W/B/W/B/W/B)

 - Rosewood peghead overlay with a decorative silk-screened design

 - Inlay dots

-Finish is where the Bristol by Blueridge BD-16 stumbles in its stride.
+Finish is where the Bristol BD-16 stumbles in its stride.
 With such a large guitar, high gloss finishes are usually a bad choice due to their tendency to cause slippage if sweat is involved.
-If you are going to be playing the Bristol by Blueridge BD-16 for an extended period of time, be prepared to adjust the guitar frequently to keep it well positioned.
+If you are going to be playing the BD-16 for an extended period of time, be prepared to adjust the guitar frequently to keep it well positioned.

 Action & Feel

-At its price range, the Bristol by Blueridge BD-16 as an uncommonly beautiful tone.
+At its price range, this Bristol has an uncommonly beautiful tone.
 Almost everything on this guitar aligns perfectly–the intonation, the action, the wood choice–to lend it an absolutely wonderful tone.
 On sound alone, this guitar can easily be classed with instruments in double its price range.
 The notes ring clear, chords have substance and power, and harmonics resonate sweetly.
-If there is one quality of the Bristol by Blueridge BD-16 that reigns supreme, it is its tone.
+If there is one quality of the Bristol BD-16 that reigns supreme, it is its tone.